gardener/sow/README.md

 The generated effective deployment manifest should contain a `plugins` node listing the plugins that should be executed.
-A plugin entry may take additional string arguments and a configuration.
+A plugin entry may take a single string argument, additional string arguments as list or a configuration object.

 ```yaml
 plugins: